Bay d’Espoir Hydro-Electric Project

 However, Smallwood was still interested in seeing power flow from Bay d’Espoir.
 The province purchased the Southern Newfoundland Power and Development Company’s rights, assets, surveys, and all the preliminary engineering work for $500,000.
 BRINCO stayed on to assist with the project.
 To help pay for the development, the Newfoundland Power Commission received a $20 million grant from the Atlantic Development Board in 1964.
 The province raised an additional $40 million of the projected $90 million cost through the sale of bonds to the United States.
 The Bay d’Espoir electrification project took place in two stages.

-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-075, 5.05.126), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+075, 5.05.126), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 The engineering work began in April 1964 and the main construction work a year later.
 The first stage of the project employed 1,800 people totaling a $30 million payroll budget.
 The main camp site was named Camp Boggy and workers slept in bunkhouses and staff houses, and a mobile trailer camp was provided for 25 families in a town site.
 This living arrangement was typical of construction sites at the time.

 The Bay d’Espoir hydro development plan was similar to the one at Churchill Falls.
 It did not involve a single large dam, but a system of smaller dams and dikes that enlarged the natural watershed and channeled water into a single channel.
 Specifically, the plan involved diverting the Salmon River to Northwest Brook .
 Grey River was also diverted into the Salmon and the river bed of Northwest Brook was deepened, with a generating station being built on the west side of the Northwest Brook.